-All incoming and non-declared students receive academic advising through the Academic Advising Center.
+Academic advising is mandatory for all students at AUK prior to registration.
+All incoming, non-declared, and probation students receive academic advising through the Academic Advising Center.
+Students with declared majors are assigned to and must meet with a faculty advisor.
 The student's educational plan is based on, but not limited to, placement results and/or intended major/area of interest.
 To help facilitate the advising process, students are encouraged to become familiar with the university's Academic Catalog and requirements for degree completion.
-The student's ability to register for classes is contingent upon student advising.
-The academic advisor will assist the student in the identification and selection of courses that meet general education and degree requirements, after which the student is eligible to register for courses.
+The academic advisor will assist the student in the identification and selection of courses that meet General Education and degree requirements, after which the student is eligible to register for courses.